 Does my Maryland homeowner insurance cover flooding?

-A typical Maryland homeowners’ policy is written through Farmers, State Farm, Allstate, and Progressive, for instance, excludes flooding as something that will be covered under their homeowner’s policy.
+A typical Maryland homeowners’ policy is written through Farmers, State Farm, Allstate, and Progressive; for instance, exclude flooding as something their policy will cover under their homeowner’s policy.

 In most cases, the only way to get flood coverage is by purchasing a stand-alone flood insurance policy.
 However, you should ask your homeowners agent if you can add an endorsement to your homeowner’s policy to cover flooding.
 Yet, don’t be too surprised if the answer is NO.